gepetobio/100-days-of-code/r1-log.md

 ### R1D7
 Today I managed to refactor my piece of code from yesterday and it works without bugs!
 Tests all green, hurray!
 Also started to build my FCC portfolio page.
 I've been sharing a google hangout link for the last 4 or 5 days and today I met some cool guys!

+### R1D8
+Today I studied Functional Programming (Maps, Functors and a bit of Monads) – and that was intense on its own!
+I also studied a bit more about Redux and authentication.
+I finished building my FCC portfolio page (a bit of a partial copy of my real portfolio website), helped @artoo_O with some HTML and CSS demo (building yet another FCC Portfolio page) on another hangout session.